-6. NON - PRESCRIBED MEDICINES
+6. NON -PRESCRIBED MEDICINES

-- Paracetamol is the only non-prescribed medication that can be given. - Only when a medication consent form has been completed by parents/carers. - Records should be maintained. - Under 16s should never be given aspirin or medicines containing ibuprofen unless prescribed. - Paracetamol should only be given once during the school day. - Students must never be given another students medication.
+- Paracetamol is the only non-prescribed medication that can be given. - Only when a medication consent form has been completed by parents/carers. - Records should be maintained. - Under 16s should never be given aspirin or medicines containing ibuprofen unless prescribed. - Paracetamol should only be given once during the school day and noted on Medical Tracker. - Students must never be given another students medication.